Zhean Robby Ganituen

 Planned and hosted a lecture series highlighting real-world applications of Theoretical Computer Science concepts from the Software Technology program.
 The event featured:

-• Jonathan Mantura (DLSU instructor) on cryptography in data security
+Jonathan Mantura (faculty) on cryptography in data security

-• Ross Tan (PTS tutor) on regular expressions for email validation and password strength
+Ross Tan (tutor) on regular expressions for email validation and password strength

 Led event logistics, coordinated with speakers, and delivered a technical lecture to fellow students.